Water is too hot from the Reliance water heater (scalding at taps).

 Steps to check:

-- 2. Monitor temperature: After adjustment, allow several hours and then measure hot water temperature at a faucet with a thermometer.
+- 2. Monitor temperature: After adjustment, allow several hours and then measure the hot water temperature at a faucet with a thermometer.
 If still excessively hot, suspect a faulty thermostat.

 - 4. Replace gas control (gas): If the gas control does not respond to temperature changes or overshoots, the entire gas control valve/thermostat assembly must be replaced.